kubernetes-sigs/gateway-api/geps/gep-91/index.md

 (Gateway Listener in this case) during a [TLS Handshake Protocol][].

 ## Goals
 - Define an API field to specify the CA Certificate within the Gateway Listener configuration that can be used as a trust anchor to validate the certificates presented by the client.
+This use case has been been highlighted in the [Gateway API TLS Use Cases][] document under point 7.

 ## Non-Goals
 - Define other fields that can be used to verify the client certificate such as the Certificate Hash or Subject Alt Name.